artch/angular-route-segment/README.md

     - `watcher` is a $watch-function for recreating the view when its returning value is changed;
     - `resolve` is a hash of functions or injectable names which should be resolved prior to instantiating the template and the controller;
     - `untilResolved` is the alternate set of params (e.g. `template` and `controller`) which should be used before resolving is completed;
-    - `resolveFailed` is the alternate set of params which should be used if resolving failed.
+    - `resolveFailed` is the alternate set of params which should be used if resolving failed;
+    - `default` is a boolean value which can be set to true if this child segment should be loaded by default when no child is specified in the route.

 ##### within(childName)